domingasp/sleep-tracker/README.md

 1. Navigate to `./client`.
 2. Run `npm i` to install dependencies.
-3. Run `npm run start` to start the client.
+3. Run `npm run dev` to start the client.

 > [!NOTE]
 > The client can be access from the browser at `http://localhost:5173`.